 Two construction workers suffered burns after an explosion happened at the worksite.
 The two men, privately contracted as subcontractors, were handling a substitute for explosives when the blast occurred.
-A witness indicated that the explosion reminding him of a blowback.
+A witness indicated that the explosion reminded him of a blowback.
 One of the victims was struck in his face while the other was struck in the neck and eyes.
-Both workers remained conscious when an ambulance approached the scene
+Both workers remained conscious when an ambulance approached the scene.

 Workplaces are havens for fire and explosions.
 Construction sites, nuclear energy facilities and factories are common places where explosions happen because of a mass load of flammable substances.
-A knowledgeable Virginia burn accident lawyer will be able to advise clients about how working with flammable substances can present hazardous conditions.
+A knowledgeable Northern Virginia burn accident lawyer will be able to advise clients about how working with flammable substances can present hazardous conditions.

 However, an explosion can happen anywhere.
 For instance, an office building can suffer an explosion because someone lights a match close to a gas leak.
-A fire or explosion can start with air, fuel and a source of fire.
+A fire or explosion can start with air, fuel, and a source of fire.
 This fire can come from:

 There are actions you can take if an explosion occurs while working.
 The first thing is to seek cover if debris is falling around you.
 Once the debris stops falling as rapidly, exit the building as quickly as possible.
 However, refrain from using escalators and elevators.
 Once you are outside, move quickly and stand as far away from the building as possible.
 A stray piece of the building may collapse on top of you if you are too close.
-A qualified Virginia burn accident lawyer will also advise you to keep nearby streets and sidewalks clear due to clear the path for emergency officials to move.
+A qualified Northern Virginia burn accident lawyer will also advise you to keep nearby streets and sidewalks clear due to clear the path for emergency officials to move.